pwhb/parthenon/kindness-saga/strawberries/outline_chapters.md

 C visits her brother's grave, on a holiday. he died in a gang war. he was a drug addict but he was all she had before her job.
 When she gets her apartment, she review the board on her wall again. she searches red tiger in porn sites. she tries to masturbate to one of the video but she fails to get wet. she's too sad missing her brother.

-she passed off being exhausted. she hears a knock on the door and opens it. it's red tiger. she is scared to let him in but she eventually does. she doesn't understand why she finds his chest sexy. without speaking a word, she finds herself connected to this man. she caresses his chest. he hugs her and put her on the bed. she handcuffs his hands to the bed and has sex with him. at the climax, she put his mask off and sees her brother's face. she cums while crying on her brother's chest.
+she passed out being exhausted. she hears a knock on the door and opens it. it's red tiger. she is scared to let him in but she eventually does. she doesn't understand why she finds his chest sexy. without speaking a word, she finds herself connected to this man. she caresses his chest. he hugs her and put her on the bed. she handcuffs his hands to the bed and has sex with him. at the climax, she put his mask off and sees her brother's face. she cums while crying on her brother's chest.

 ---